carpentries-lab/metagenomics-analysis/_episodes/09-diversity-analysis.md

 Let´s look at the abundance of our metagenomes.

 ~~~
+merged_metagenomes
+sample_sums(merged_metagenomes)
 summary(merged_metagenomes@otu_table@.Data)
 ~~~
 {: .language-r}

-Now, it is evident that there is a great difference in the total reads(i.e. information) of each sample.
+It is evident that there is a great difference in the total reads(i.e. information) of each sample.
 Before we further process our data, let's take a look if we have any no-identified read.
 Marked as "NA" on the different taxonomic levels: